 - My current introductory course, Principles of epidemiology for public health (EPID600) (taught fall 2001 - spring 2013 and online summer 2002 through the present)

-- New seminar course in spring 2013 and 2014, Social justice and equality - in search of John Cassel's epidemiology.
+- Spring seminar course (2013-2016), Social justice and equality - in search of John Cassel's epidemiology.
 Co-taught with Bill Jenkins

 - Evolving history of the UNC Department of Epidemiology, link